 When a woman becomes pregnant, her iron needs increase dramatically to support the developing fetus and placenta.
 This puts the mother and baby at risk for a variety of complications such as preterm labor, low-birth-weight infants, and developmental disorders.
 Should the mother hemorrhage at delivery, she will have fewer blood reserves with which to recover.
 Shockingly, we do not routinely screen expectant mothers for an iron deficiency unless they are anemic.
 This misses 40-50% of cases on initial evaluation.

 Perhaps most crucially, iron is necessary for fetal brain development.
-Recently the association between maternal iron deficit and babies with neurodevelopmental disorders has been identified.
+Recently the association between maternal iron deficit and babies with neurodevelopment disorders has been identified.
 These disorders include autism spectrum disorder (ASD), attention-deficit/hyperactivity disorder (ADHD), and intellectual disability (ID).

 Could it be that the apparent increase in these disorders is related to iron deficiency?
 The United Kingdom, among other nations, believes that it is and has adopted guidelines to routinely identify and treat iron deficiency in pregnancy.